sombriks/yapext/README.md

 ## Running this example

-To run the provided example, you can use `npm start` command.
+To run the provided example, you can use `npm run dev` command:

 ```bash
 npm run dev